 On the Cycladic Island of Paros, I explore whether a musical improvisation virtuoso might have built up a following in the ancient Mediterranean.
-Includes sketches, maps and an interview with Jazz pianist Charu Suri.
+Includes sketches, maps and interviews with Jazz pianist Charu Suri and Greek Classicist Armand D'Angour.

-’ve just arrived on the Greek island of Paros with my wife and son.
-Paros, shaped like an egg, sits in the center of the Cycladic islands—those 220 islands southeast of Athens which make our heartbeats flutter when our eyes cross a map of the Aegean Sea.
+’ve just arrived on the Greek island of Paros with Jane and Kellan.
+Paros, shaped like an egg, sits in the center of the Cycladic islands—those 220 islands southeast of Athens which spill out into the Aegean Sea.

 Paros, neither particularly remote nor over-touristed, finds its following from Greeks and other Europeans who come for the food scene and the quiet.
 We’ve come here to explore Paros’ old sundrenched villages—and I’ve come with a very big question on my mind: could an ancient musical improvisational master, akin to a Django Reinhardt, Miles Davis or Jerry Garcia, have traveled through these islands, playing to audiences that sought out live spontaneous composition?

-In college, I hated the way fraternity bros wore their Greek letters, reciting the Greek alphabet.
-At Greek restaurants, I was bothered by the iconography lifted from old Greek vases, of frolicking Gods and the robed wealthy.
-Of all the mega-mansions of the 1990s, among the worst was the California Greek Revival; faux-marble columns on a square box, plastic grape vines and olive leaves.
+At Greek restaurants, I was bothered by the worn out iconography lifted from old Greek vases, of frolicking Gods and the robed wealthy.
+I was never a fan of the faux-marble columns on square box mega-mansions, plastic grape vines and olive leaves.

 When I was a freshman in college, I visited the Getty Villa Museum in Malibu which was modeled after the ancient Roman Villa of the Papyri at Herculaneum, filled to the brim with Greek and Roman antiquities.
-This sprawling villa, its fountains and pools and frescos, reminded me of my distaste for ancient Greek history—while I appreciated the beauty of the architecture, it also repelled me.
+This sprawling villa, its fountains and pools and frescos, reminded me of my distaste for how we consumed ancient Greek history.

 Then, something extraordinary happened, and it changed my life.

 While visiting the Getty Villa Museum, I wandered into a small room, maybe it was the smallest room in the entire museum.
 The room was dark, and only the displays were illuminated: a small collection of Cycladic statuettes and figurines.
 These figurines looked modern, as if they were carved for an exhibit at MOMA.
-They looked alien.
-They were stunning and mysterious, and their simple lines made them elegant and timeless.
+They looked alien and mysterious.
+Their simple lines made them elegant and timeless.

-But the display panels explained that these figures were carved in the Bronze Age, some of them five-thousand years old.
+But the wall panels explained that these figures were carved in the Bronze Age, some of them five-thousand years old.
 What’s more, they were carved on small islands in the Aegean Sea, many of them collected from Paros or its small sister island, Anti-Paros.
-This was not the artwork of pompous high courts from some classical era, nor was it tied to eras of war or glory.
+This was not the artwork of wealthy high courts from some classical era, nor was it tied to eras of war or glory.
 Rather, these figurines appear to have been made by ordinary people living in small windswept island villages.
-They were crafted by a civilization that changed little over the millenia, and these figurines, like the culture that made them, also saw only incremental change over the millennia.
+Polished to a perfection by a civilization that was almost completely unknowable, lost to history.
+This old culture changed little over the millenia, and these figurines, like the culture that made them, also saw only incremental design changes over the millennia.

 These figurines reminded me that there was a Greek history for me—the sparsely documented and almost completely unknown story of ordinary people who lived in the far flung locales of the distant past.

 In these elegant figurines was no Zeus or Poseidon, but the suggestions of history that felt compelling to me: what did these people eat?
 How did they fish?
 Did they travel from island to island?
-What did their homes look like, and what were their stories like?
+What did their homes look like, and what stories did they tell to their children?

 Believed to be from 2,800 B.C., and excavated in nearby Naxos Island, this figurine is surprisingly detailed, showing a musician engaged in the act of plucking his stringed instrument.
 The marble is precisely carved to show the musician’s thumb hitting a string.
 The musician looks up in the air, as if he is in a state of intense creative output.

 For fans of live improvised music, we know this look well.
-For fans of Phish, it’s called ‘Trey Face’ - that awkward look of guitarist Trey Anastasio being lost in the magic of improvisation, of looking up, mouth agape, eyes withdrawn, staring blankly into the rafters of the stadium.
+For fans of Phish, it’s called ‘Trey Face’—that awkward look of guitarist Trey Anastasio lost in the magic of improvisation, Looking up, mouth agape, eyes withdrawn, staring blankly into the rafters of the stadium.
 Or that moment when The Grateful Dead's Jerry Garcia turns his back to the audience, focusing on nothing but the tiny red lights of his rig.
 In a state of intense improvisation, saxophonist John Coltrane stands hunched, his eyes closed, his face contorted.
 It looks as if he's dreaming.

 Ever since I saw Marbled Seated Harp Player, I have wondered, how were people on tiny far-flung islands playing harps 5,000 years ago?
 What did that music sound like?
-And, ultimately, I wanted to confirm my suspicion: that musician was improvising, wasn’t he?
+And, ultimately, I wanted to confirm my suspicion: that figurine depicts a musician who is improvising, right?

 Naoussa and the Improvisations of History